 - Synth90K.
 The Synth90K dataset [14] is a synthetically generated dataset for text recognition.
 It contains 7.2 million training images.
-The lexicon that has been used for this dataset contains 90,000 words.
+The lexicon used contains 90,000 words.
 Each word has been used to render 100 different synthetic images. - SynthText.
 The SynthText dataset [11] contains 800,000 synthetically generated images for text detection and recognition, with roughly 8 million annotated text instances placed in natural scenes.
 We crop all text instances from the original input images, by taking the smallest horizontally aligned bounding box around the annotated text instances in the image.
-We discard all the bounding boxes that are smaller than 32 pixels in height or 30 pixels in width.
-Bounding boxes that are larger than 800 pixels in width, 500 pixels in height or have a transcription label longer than 25 characters are removed as well.
-In total, we obtain 2.9 million cropped-word images from this dataset for training.
+We discard bounding boxes that are smaller than 32 pixels in height or 30 pixels in width.
+Bounding boxes larger than 800 pixels in width, 500 pixels in height or with a transcription label longer than 25 characters are removed too.
+We obtain 2.9 million cropped-word images from this dataset for training.